 I promise this is my last board game haul.
-Games By Bicycle is mostly known for their 52 card decks used in bridge or solitare.
-This company was founded in 1867 and prides themselves for being around for 130 years.
+Games By Bicycle is mostly known for its 52-card decks used in bridge or solitaire.
+This company was founded in 1867 and prides itself on being around for 130 years.
 Besides standard playing cards, they have been creating interesting board games.
-I was able to demo two of these at Gen Con although Games by Bicycle sent me a third game I haven’t played yet.
-Let’s look at the games Games By Bicycle graciously sent to me:
+I was able to demo two of these at Gen Con, although Games by Bicycle sent me a third game I haven’t played yet.
+Let’s look at the games Games By Bicycle graciously sent to me.

 Tattoo Stories

-Tattoo Stories is a party game where one player plays the customer and the other players are the tattoo artists.
-The customer describes a tattoo they want, whereas the artists have to draw this tattoo.
-The artists have to “sell” the art to the customer.
-Whoever gets their art picked the most by the customer wins.
-This is the game I haven’t had a chance to play, but it reminds me if Pictionary and Tattoo art were combined into a board game concept, it would be Tattoo Stories.
-This game is recommended for anyone aged 12+.
+Tattoo Stories is a party game where one player is the customer and the other players are the tattoo artists.
+The customer describes a tattoo they want, and the artists have to draw the tattoo.
+The artists have to sell the art to the customer.
+Whomever gets their art picked the most by the customer wins.
+This is the game I haven’t had a chance to play, but it reminds me of Pictionary and tattoo art were combined into a board game, it would be Tattoo Stories.
+This game is recommended for 12+.
 This is available for purchase on the Games by Bicycle website for $19.99.

 It’s Blunderful

 This was the first game I tested at Gen Con.
-It’s Blunderful is a game where players have to guess how the other players would react in awkward situations.
-Each card has a potentially awkward situation with three responses listed as A, B, or C. For example, let’s say all the players have to judge how I would respond to an awkward situation.
-I secretly pick which response (whether it be the response associated with A, B or C) I feel I’m associated with.
+It’s Blunderful is a game where players guess how the other players would react in awkward situations.
+Each card has an awkward situation with three responses listed as A, B, or C. For example, let’s say all the players have to judge how I would respond to an awkward situation.
+I secretly pick which response (whether it be the response associated with A, B, or C) I feel I’m associated with.
 The players have to guess which response this would be.
 Everyone (including myself) reveals the card they believe is the one I picked.
-If I picked “B”, this would be the correct answer.
-If the players also picked “B” they would win points.
+If I chose B, this would be the correct answer.
+If the players also picked “B,” they would win points.
 The first player to reach 100 points wins the game.
-This is a great “ice breaker” game to get to know your coworkers or fun to play with friends you have known for a while.
+This is a great icebreaker game to get to know your coworkers or to play with friends.
 This game says it’s for 4-8 players, but that’s because there are these score cards to track your points with.
 If you played with 8+ players, you could use a sheet of paper to track your points.
-This game has a recommended 17+ age as some of the situations can be a little naughty.
+This game is recommended for 17+.
 It’s Blunderful is available for purchase on the Games by Bicycle website for $24.99

 Shuffle Grand Prix

 When I played this at Gen Con, I did win against three other players, so I felt extra special.
-The best way I can describe my experience playing Shuffle Grand Prix is it’s the card game version of Mario Kart or Crash Bandicoot.
-There are a variety of different teams to pick from as they have their own special capabilities.
-Cards can be played to speed up your own racing team along with slowing down other players.
-Imagine these cards as “bananas” from Mario Kart.
-The player who travels the furthest by the time the distance card pile is all drawn will win the game.
-This is a great family friendly game with the cutest cartoon characters drawn on each of the cards.
-This game has a recommended age of 13+ with 2-4 players.
+The best way I can describe my experience playing Shuffle Grand Prix is that it’s the card game version of Mario Kart or Crash Bandicoot.
+There are a variety of teams to play, as each team has its own special abilities.
+Cards can be played to speed up your own racing team, along with slowing down other players.
+Imagine these cards as bananas from Mario Kart.
+The player who travels the furthest by the time the distance card pile is drawn will win the game.
+This is a great family-friendly game with cute cartoon characters drawn on each of the cards.
+This game is recommended for 13+.
 Shuffle Grand Prix is available for purchase on the Games by Bicycle website for $24.99.

 This is my last board game haul for a while.
 I have a HUGE board game backlog now.
-In fact towards the end of December, me and my family are having a board game night and I’m going to bring all of these games to play.
-I hope to have board game reviews starting in January.
-Thank you to everyone who read my haul posts and happy gaming!
+In fact, towards the end of December, my family and I are having a board game night, and I’m going to bring all of these games to play.
+I hope to write board game reviews starting in January.
+Thank you to everyone who read my haul posts, and happy gaming!

 Tattoo Stories sounds like a super fun game!